lprhodes/homebridge-broadlink-rm/README.md

 `on` | A hex code string to be sent when the plug is changed to the on position.
 `off` | A hex code string to be sent when the plug is changed to the off position.

 ### fan

-Turn the fan on and the "on" hex code is sent, turn it off and the "off" hex code is sent.
+Turn the fan on and the `on` hex code is sent, turn it off and the `off` hex code is sent.

 Additionally, Siri supports the toggling of the swing mode and setting of the fan speed as a %.